 Instructions

-- In a heavy-bottom or non-stick pan, add the black peppercorns and dry roast for 3-4 minutes on low to medium heat.
+- In a heavy-bottomed or non-stick pan, add the black peppercorns and dry-roast for 3-4 minutes over low to medium heat.
 Then transfer into a plate or bowl.

-- Similarly, one spice at a time, dry roast cumin seeds, coriander seeds, and fennel seeds.
+- Similarly, dry-roast one spice at a time: cumin, coriander, and fennel seeds.
 Transfer each spice to the plate with peppercorns.

 - Dry roast green cardamoms, cloves, and cinnamon sticks together until aromatic, and then transfer to the plate with the other spices.